tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

     ```bash
     Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
     ```
 3. Copy the `http://0.0.0.0:8000/` path to your browser's address bar.
 This is the web server address.
+You can also type `localhost`.

     By default, web servers default to the `index.html` file in the directory, so it will show the Swagger UI file automatically.
 If the browser doesn't direct to `index.html`, add it manually: `http://0.0.0.0:8000/index.html`.